 • Notes and journals you kept about your suffering and pain

 • Statements from family and friends who have seen your suffering

 • Medication records for any pain treatments

 • Documentation of a “day in a life” that shows your limitations in a clear manner, such as a video

 If you cannot settle with the insurance company for your pain and suffering, you may need to file a lawsuit to receive the compensation you deserve after what you have had to endure and may still be experiencing.
-Before you take any sort of settlement from an insurance company, you should speak to a personal injury attorney in Kent about your case.
+Before you take any sort of settlement from an insurance company, you should speak to a personal injury attorney in Washington about your case.